gentaro0404/unit-1/Cyrpto Wallet/criteria A.md

 |           |              |   | Pop       | Ripple    |
 |           |              |   | Gen       | Mana      |

-Justify the tools/structure of your solution
+Justify the tools/structure of my solution

 ## Success Criteria
 1. The electronic ledger is a text-based software (Runs in the Terminal).